Tui Katoa

-He previously played for the Canterbury-Bankstown Bulldogs in the NRL.
+He previously played for the Canterbury-Bankstown Bulldogs in the National Rugby League (NRL).

 Background

 Katoa was born in Hamilton, New Zealand and is of Tongan descent.
 Katoa is the younger brother of Cronulla-Sutherland Sharks player, Sione.

 He played his junior rugby league for the Chester Hill Hornets before being signed by the Canterbury-Bankstown Bulldogs.

 Playing career

 Katoa played for the Canterbury-Bankstown junior sides from 2015 to 2018.

 2019

 Katoa spent the 2019 season primarily playing in the Canterbury Cup NSW as well as the Jersey Flegg Cup.
 He was selected to represent the New South Wales Under-20's in a 36–10 win.
 At the end of the season, Katoa was named in the 16-man Tongan World Nines squad.

 2020

 In round 20 of the 2020 NRL season, Katoa made his debut for Canterbury-Bankstown against the Penrith Panthers, coming off the bench for 55 minutes in a 42–0 loss.